 Falling is a danger as old as construction itself, yet somehow it remains the number one safety concern in an industry full of danger, according to the Occupational Safety and Health Administration (OSHA).

-On the opposite end of the spectrum is Raleigh, NC-based Baker Roofing Company, which, despite operating as the second-largest business in one of the construction fields most prone to falls, earned the 22nd spot on Springbuk, Inc.’s list of the 100 Healthiest Workplaces in America.
-Curious as to how the 101-year-old firm accomplished this, BuiltWorlds spoke to vice president of risk management Ron Adams, who explained how Baker Roofing keeps safety on the minds of its workforce at all times.
+On the opposite end of the spectrum is Raleigh, NC-based Baker Roofing Company, which, despite operating as the second-largest business in one of the construction fields most prone to falls, earned the 18th spot on Springbuk, Inc.’s list of the 100 Healthiest Workplaces in America.
+Curious as to how the 107-year-old firm accomplished this, BuiltWorlds spoke to Vice President of Risk Management Ron Adams, who explained the 5 best safety practices Baker Roofing uses to keep safety on the minds of its workforce at all times.

 1. Make care and compliance a part of the culture

-Baker Roofing has 18 branch offices and nearly 1,200 employees, so the company does a lot of work to make sure “the person who works at the lowest level of the company understands what are our goals, what are our motives, why are we doing things—and how important their job is in helping us get there,” Adams says.
+Baker Roofing has 24 branch offices and nearly 1,200 employees, so the company does a lot of work to make sure “the person who works at the lowest level of the company understands what are our goals, what are our motives, why are we doing things—and how important their job is in helping us get there,” Adams says.
+“We have annual fall-protection training and certification for every employee.”

 2. Understand OSHA backward and forward